 There are so many gorgeous projects on Pinterest that use old weathered wood, but not everyone is lucky enough to have a huge pile of wood in their backyard, quietly rotting away.
 And even if you do, the pieces don’t always match up or the wood is so rotten it’s unusable.
 Well, have no fear, my fellow DIYers.
 We make our own homemade aging wood stain and it works like a charm.
 But that’s not all.
-Not only is it easy to make, it’s cheap too and it literally takes seconds to give new wood that old, grey, weathered patina.
+Not only is it easy to make, it’s cheap, eco-friendly, and literally takes seconds to give new wood that old, grey, weathered patina.

 So no more waiting to start building the aged creation you’ve been dreaming about.
 Now you can make your own aging wood stain just like we do.
 We call it Rusty Nail Muti.